Croce Provenzale 2402 m

-Overlooking the old village of Chiappera like a gigantic rocky blade, Croce Provenzale – or Rocca Provenzale - is the Southern summit of Castello-Provenzale Group, just last peak along the characteristic N-S line, formed by four steep rocky castles, starting from Greguri Pass.
-The peak is rising directly South to Punta Figari, from which it’s divided by a narrow rocky saddle named Forcella Ribaldone (mt.
-2340), in memory of Gianni Ribaldone, fallen on Mt.
+Overlooking the old village of Chiappera like a gigantic rocky blade, Croce Provenzale – also called Rocca Provenzale - is the Southernmost summit of Castello-Provenzale Group, just last peak on the characteristic N-S line, formed by four steep rocky castles and starting from Greguri Pass.
+The peak is rising directly South to Punta Figari, from which it’s divided by a narrow rocky saddle named Forcella Ribaldone (m 2340), in memory of Gianni Ribaldone, fallen on Mt.
 Blanc du Tacul.
 Its customary name is Rocca Provenzale, but the historic and true name is Croce Provenzale.

 Difficulty: F sup./PD inf., max II UIAA